kalepail/smart-stellar-demo/README.md

 ### Front-end

 Check out the following file:
-`src/components/ChatEventMsg.svelte`
+`src/components/Welcome.svelte`

-This component requests emitted events from a rpc server and the prints out the resulting chat messages emitted in the events.
+This component requests emitted events from a rpc server and the prints out the resulting chat messages emitted in the events

 ```typescript
     async function callGetEvents () {